CSUChicoSoftwareEngineering/Examples/ExecutiveSummary/heartbleed.md

 Executive Summary II
 --------------------
-The Heartbleed bug aﬀects a vast amount of web servers, which in turn aﬀect all of the users of these servers.
-Speciﬁcally, it is a bug found in the OpenSSL library that is treated as an industry standard; in other words, it is used almost everywhere.
+The Heartbleed bug aﬀects a vast amount of web servers, which in turﬀect all of the users of these servers.
+This could become a potentiallay dangerous threat if left unchecked could result in a leak in our clients information, which will damage our clients trust and heavily impact our profits.
+The bug is part of the industry standard OpenSSL library.
 We must be sure to take the necessary precautions against this bug, and follow the prescribed remedies.

-Common Vulnerabilities + Exploits, or CVE for short, catalog exploits from around the world and oﬀer ﬁxes.
-For this speciﬁc vulnerability, the ﬁx is simple; update OpenSSL to the latest version, and the vulnerability will be gone.
+I would recommend that we update OpenSSL to the latest version to eliminate the vulnerability.
 System administrators have reported that updating OpenSSL will not aﬀect day-to-day server operations, so it is a simple process that will result in minimal downtime.

 Executive Summary III
 ---------------------